 Businesses are free to go beyond the minimum social legal requirements at their own initiative.

 When hiring staff, you must register them with the following bodies:

-- the relevant health insurance company dealing with health insurance payments,
+- the relevant health insurance organisations dealing with health insurance payments,

-- the tax authority dealing with relevant tax payments.
+- the tax authority dealing with the relevant tax payments.

-The employer has an obligation to declare new employees for sickness insurance on the printed form within eight calendar days of the start of employment.
-A declaration for sickness insurance may also be submitted electronically by the employer via the Public Administration Portal.
+Employers have an obligation to make a sickness insurance declaration for new employees on the printed form within eight calendar days of the start of employment.
+A health insurance declaration may also be submitted electronically by the employer via the Public Administration Portal.

 Health insurance cover comes into being for a person without permanent residence on the day when that person becomes an employee in the Czech Republic or on the day he/she acquires permanent residence in the Czech Republic.

 In case of loss of employment you will be put on the job seekers' register from the day on which you submit an employment agency application.
 If you submit an employment agency application no later than three working days after the termination of employment you will be put on the register from the day following the termination of employment.